 Cryptographic Protections: Standards-based cryptography is critical—it means some of the world’s best cryptographers have reviewed, attacked and approved secure implementations of encryption and hashing.
 Implementing standards-based cryptography allows for proper security of data both in-transit and at rest.

 Network Design: Secure and trusted communications can be further enhanced with a network designed to limit the attack surface.
-Initiating communications to trusted partners only, positions a network to have a “stateful security model.”
-Basically, this means communications initiated from a secure network will allow a response from a trusted partner, but deny all other connections reducing entry points.
+Initiating communications to trusted customers only, positions a network to have a “stateful security model.”
+Basically, this means communications initiated from a secure network will allow a response from a trusted customer, but deny all other connections reducing entry points.

 One Time Passwords: As an additional factor of authentication, a one time password (OTP) provides an out-of-band enhancement to the process.
 One-time passwords are time-sensitive, usually lasting a minute, severely limiting potential misuse.